keithjgrant/keithjgrant.com/content/posts/2018/06/resilient-declarative-contextual.md

   authorUrl = "https://www.pexels.com/photo/sliced-of-citrus-lemons-997725/"
 +++

 I’ve spent a lot of time thinking about what defines a CSS mindset.
-Some people seem “get” it, and other don’t.
+Some people seem to “get” it, and other don’t.
 It’s always felt to me that if I could put my finger on that, maybe CSS would make more sense to those who have struggled with it.
 One piece of my motivation in writing [CSS in Depth](https://www.manning.com/books/css-in-depth) was to try to articulate some of those things.
 <!--more-->

 Today I want to take a different tack.
 I want to look at three key characteristics of CSS that set it apart from conventional programming languages: it’s resilient; it’s declarative; and it’s contextual.
 Understanding these aspects of the language, I think, is key to becoming proficient in CSS.